 Timothy Shaw was born and raised in idyllic Keene, New Hampshire.
 He studied theology and music (theory, history, composition, piano) in college and graduate school, and he has enjoyed a multi-faceted career as professor, composer, church musician, and author.
 As a clinician and scholar, he has presented workshops, academic papers, hymn festivals, music reading sessions, and master classes at numerous universities, conferences, music societies, and churches throughout the United States.
 As a composer, he is the recipient of the 2019 ALCM Raabe Prize for Excellence in Sacred Composition.
 He has written extensively for the church and is published by Augsburg Fortress, Beckenhorst, Choristers Guild, Concordia, Fred Bock, Hope, MorningStar Music, Neil A. Kjos, and Shawnee Press.
 He also composes on commission, and he has written for David Kim (Philadelphia Orchestra concertmaster), Anne Martindale-Williams (Pittsburgh Symphony Orchestra principal cellist), and Abington Presbyterian Church (Abington, Pennsylvania), among others.
 As a pianist, he has recorded three albums: Hymns: Timothy Shaw at the Piano (2004), Rejoice!
 Devotional Hymn Settings (2010), and Hymns of Comfort and Praise (2014).
-As an author, he has been the manager/editor of the Prelude Music Planner blog (Augsburg Fortress) since 2018, and he has published an ebook devotional for Advent (Behold, He Comes: Advent Reflections).
+As an author, he has been a contributor to the Prelude Music Planner blog (Augsburg Fortress) since 2015, and he has published an ebook devotional for Advent (Behold, He Comes: Advent Reflections).
 In addition to his many professional endeavors, he has volunteered as an ESL instructor, an assistant youth baseball coach, and a board member of a community boys’ and girls’ club.
 He and his wife, Lauren, are proud parents of two boys.